Nextdoor/docker-image-retag-action/README.md

    good.
 4. Developer tags (or uses a Github Release) `$SHA` in Git repository as `v1.2.3`
-5. This action is triggered to `docker pull myapp:test-$SHA && docker tag ...
-   && docker push`
+5. This action is triggered which uses the [regsync](https://github.com/regclient/regclient) tool to re-tag the release with your target tag and push that up.
+Using `regsync` ensures that we are multi-arch compatible, and we only pull down the necessary bits.

 ## Usage